 ElizaBeth Taylor is a journalist for Times Square Chronicles and is a frequent guest at film, fashion and art events throughout New York City and Los Angeles due to her stature as The Sensible Socialite.Passionate about people ElizaBeth spent many years working as a travel reporter and television producer after graduating with high honors from University of Southern California.
 The work has afforded her the opportunity to explore Europe, Russia, South America, Asia, Australia and the Middle East.
 It has greatly influenced the way in which ElizaBeth sees a story and has created a heightened awareness for the way people around the world live today.

 George Tower grew up in New York City.
 His extensive travels around the world have enabled him to approach life in Gotham from a holistic point of view.
 His degrees in psychology inform much of his work written from a psychospiritual perspective.
 His is a background rich with creativity in both artistic mediums and the environments that showcase them and as a result his work has garnered positive media attention.
-He is working on his first book scheduled for completion in 2015.
 He is an enthusiastic resident of Manhattan who prides himself on having a New York sense of humor.

 Magda Katz has been in the entertainment world for most of her life as a child actress, assistant to the head publicist of Avco Embassy Pictures, theatrical print agent.
 She went on to manage the show business career of her 2 children for over 15 years.
 For the last five years Magda has been filming and editing video trailers of live performances as well as celebrity interviews.
 Broadway After Dark was the first website to feature her video trailers.
 She contributed in creating a star studded 90th birthday party for Mickey Rooney at Feinstein’s at the Regency Hotel.
 Her video trailers have a large international following.
 Videos are featured on www.t2conline.com.
 All of Magda’s videos can be viewed at http://www.youtube.com/user/MagdaCorrespondent